fabianmartins/alienattack.workshop/README.md

 ~/environment/alienattack.workshop/cdk (master) $ npm run watch
 ~~~

-This will kick off the continuous compiling of the environment.
+This will kick off the continuous compilation of the environment.
 It may take a few seconds until you get the results.

 The output may come out perfectly with 0 errors, or with some errors.
 If these errors are of the type TS6192 or TS6133, then you're good.
 These errors appear when some classes are imported but not used, like when part of the code is commented.
 This will not break the code at the running time.